Codewithswapn/Reinforcement-Learning-for-optimizing-Fault-Detection-and-Classification/README.md

 # Reinforcement-Learning-for-optimizing- Single Fault-Detection-and-Classification
 1. Objective:
-Using Reinforcement Learning for optimizing Fault Detection and Classification.
+Using Reinforcement Learning for optimizing Single Fault Detection and Classification.

 2.Models for Single Fault:
 For Single Fault scenarios, implement a Convolutional Neural Network (CNN) combined with Long Short-Term Memory (LSTM) architecture.